Local Plumbing Heroes Pty Ltd – Terms & Conditions of Trade

 (ii) are not valid for use against the callout fee charge which must be paid in full.

-(b) Any booking that come out of Mon-Fri 7am-3.30pm may have call out fees.
+(b) $0 call out fees, only apply for pre-booking within Mon-Fri 7am-3:30pm, any booking that come out of these hours may have call out fees.

 (c) only one (1) discount can be redeemed when purchasing Materials or Works on date of purchase; and